reframejs/reframe/docs/intro.template.md

 We create an app simply by defining a React component and a so-called page config.
 No build configuration,
 no server configuration.
-(But, if you want to, you can configure and take control over everything.)
+(But, if you want, you can configure and take control over everything.)

 <br/>
 <br/>